ApolloTang/study--use-yarn-workspace-nohoist-n-prune-to-focus-install/README.md

 # Preparing monorepo to deploy a project with pruning strategies
 <br>
-Consider the following monorepo, we wish to deploy app-backend/ to the server:
+Consider the following monorepo.
+We wish to prepare the artifact of app-backend/ so we can deploy it to the server:

 ```
 .